Invitation to Request Veterans' Preference

-Iowa State University (ISU) values your commitment and contributions while serving our country.
+Iowa State University (ISU) values the commitment and contributions of veterans who have served our country.
 We are committed to supporting military veterans and their families by actively working with those who are pursuing a civilian career.
-We are proud to partner with Home Base Iowa, a unique, non-profit private-public organization focused on recruiting veterans and active duty service members for quality, well-paying private-sector jobs in Iowa.
+We proudly partner with Home Base Iowa, a unique, non-profit private-public organization focused on recruiting veterans and active duty service members for quality, well-paying private-sector jobs in Iowa.

 Who can request Veterans' Preference?